thingsboard/thingsboard.github.io/docs/services/monitoring-dashboard.md

                 <li>Each widget can be configured to display data from one or more devices.
 You can choose the type of data to display, the format of the data, and other settings.</li>
                 <li>Once you have added and configured all your widgets, don’t forget to save your dashboard.</li>
             </ul>
-            <div class="text-content">For a more detailed guide on how to use the dashboard for IoT devices, you can refer to the <a class="article-link" href="/docs/pe/user-guide/dashboards/">official documentation here</a>.</div>
+            <div class="text-content">For a more detailed guide on how to use the dashboard for IoT devices, you can refer to our <a class="article-link" href="/docs/pe/user-guide/dashboards/">Working with IoT dashboards</a> guide.</div>
             <h2>ThingsBoard IoT Dashboard in Action (Case Studies)</h2>
         </div>
         <div class="definitions-block">